Beginner Tutorial Series

 // Verify the credential

-val verificationResult = TrustWeave.verifyCredential(credential)
+val verificationResult = trustWeave.verify {

 println("✅ Credential is valid")

-println(" Not expired: ${verification.notExpired}")
+println(" Not expired: ${verificationResult.notExpired}")

-println(" Not revoked: ${verification.notRevoked}")
+println(" Not revoked: ${verificationResult.notRevoked}")

-if (verification.warnings.isNotEmpty()) {
+if (verificationResult.allWarnings.isNotEmpty()) {

-println(" Warnings: ${verification.warnings}")
+println(" Warnings: ${verificationResult.allWarnings}")

 }